medavox/ktorio.github.io/clients/http-client/2multiplatform.md

 * `:client-mpp-ios:installSimulator` - installs the application inside the simulator
 * `:client-mpp-ios:launchSimulator` - executes the application inside the simulator

-Since those tasks are experimental, might fail with your specific setup.
+Since those tasks are experimental, they might fail with your specific setup.
 Please let us know so we can improve them.
 Or help us with [the iOS tasks](https://github.com/ktorio/ktor-samples/blob/master/mpp/client-mpp/ios/build.gradle){:target="_blank"}, and [the Android ones](https://github.com/ktorio/ktor-samples/blob/master/mpp/client-mpp/android/build.gradle){:target="_blank"}.